 Geographica Helvetica accepts the following types of manuscripts in German, French, Italian, and English:

-- Review Essays (1500 words): Detailed and critical engagement with one specific and newly published book that promises to be of significant interest to the discipline.
-The title must start with "Book review essay:".
+- Book Review Essays (1500 words): Detailed and critical engagement with one specific and newly published book that promises to be of significant interest to the discipline.

-- Review Symposia (2500–3000 words): Detailed and critical engagement with several books, presenting a common thematic focus.
-The title must start with "Book review symposium:".
+- Book Review Symposia (2500–3000 words): Detailed and critical engagement with several books, presenting a common thematic focus.

-- Review Forum (4000–6000 words): Edited, multi-authored collection of detailed and critical engagements with one specific and newly published book.
-The title must start with "Book review forum:".
+- Book Review Forum: Edited, multi-authored collection of detailed and critical engagements with one specific and newly published book.